Iron Deficiency Anemia in Children (6–24 Months): Symptoms, Causes & Prevention

 Iron deficient anemia may cause various developmental and behavioral problems in children and such may include:

-• Impaired motor development and retarded development.
+• Impaired motor development and developmental delay

 • Limited social interaction

-• Unhealthy cognitive and brain development.
+• Impaired cognitive development and brain development.

 • Loss in attention and concentration.